Norman Lykes House: Reception

 Wright's longtime archivist Bruce Brooks Pfeiffer wrote that the house "appears, in fact, to barely light upon the desert rocks".
-The Scotsman, reviewing Wright's work in 1998, described the house as "at one with the bare mountains around it, as strange and romantically modern as a science fiction castle on Mars".
-Another source characterized the building in 2017 as "a timeless piece of architecture that continues to be copied by today's designers and builders", while yet another commentator compared the building to "a series of tan spindles".
-Curbed magazine described the house's general plan in 2016 as resembling "a set of intricate clock gears".
+Duncan Macmillan of The Scotsman, reviewing Wright's work in 1998, described the house as blending in with the surrounding landscape, calling it "as strange and romantically modern as a science fiction castle on Mars".
+An unnamed writer for the Sarnia Observer of Ontario characterized the building in 2017 as having a timeless design, while yet another commentator, Darla Guillen of The Norwalk Hour, compared the building to "a series of tan spindles".
+Patrick Sisson of Curbed magazine described the house's general plan in 2016 as resembling clock gears.
 By contrast, a 1983 article from The Arizona Republic described the house as beautiful but with a disorganized layout.